Last updated: April 26, 2023

 At this point, you can also think about getting a domain name.
 Having a website with your company's name will help your customers find you and learn about you.

-Some LLC owners decide to give an additional name to their companies.
-A name that is different than the business name on the formation files.
-A name that will write on the door, for example.
+Some LLC owners decide to use a name that is different from the business name on the formation files.
 That is called a DBA or a trading name.

 This is an essential role because it ensures that you will be notified of any legal proceedings that might arise against your company.